MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/quarantine.md

 # Quarantine

-One of the security challenges that network administrators face is configuring a machine properly after a network change.
+One of the security challenges that network admins face is configuring a machine properly after a network change.

 Network changes can happen frequently.
 Additionally, the operations required to re-categorize the network after a change and apply the correct security policies on a machine are non-trivial and may require considerable CPU time.
-This is especially true for machines that are domain joined.
+This is especially true for machines that are part of the domain.
 In the past, the delay in applying security policies during network re-categorization has been successfully exploited for vulnerabilities.

 To counter this potential exploitation, Windows Firewall will "quarantine" an interface until the system has successfully re-categorized the network and WFP has the correct filters applied for the updated interface configuration.
 During quarantine, all new inbound connections without exceptions are blocked to the machine.

 While the quarantine feature has long been a part of Windows Firewall, the feature’s behavior has often caused confusion for customers unaware of quarantine and its motivations.

-Ultimately, the goal of this document is to describe the feature at a high level and help network administrators understand why application traffic is sometimes blocked by quarantine.
+Ultimately, the goal of this document is to describe the quarantine feature at a high level and help network admins understand why the application traffic is sometimes blocked by quarantine.

 ## Quarantine Filters